The model: Document, Element, Path, Value

 }

-Animation is not a separate subsystem — it is this one axis, available on every numeric property of every prim, in every kind of document.
+Animation is one axis on the property, available on every numeric property of every element, in every kind of document.
 An animated GIF, a moving camera, and a value that ramps over a slider drag are the same mechanism.

 A Value is a typed datum: a dtype (bool, the integer and float widths, str) plus a shape (a scalar, a vector, or a multi-dimensional array), over one flat buffer.
-Familiar things — a 2-D point, a 4×4 matrix, a colour, an image row — are all shapes over a dtype, not separate classes.
+A 2-D point, a 4×4 matrix, a colour, and an image row are all shapes over a dtype, expressed through the one class.

 That uniformity is the quiet engine of the whole platform.
 One Value type is simultaneously:

-Codecs lean on this directly: an EXR channel, a vertex buffer, and an SVG point list are all just typed arrays, so the canonical models the codecs target reduce to the same primitives rather than four unrelated schemas.
+Codecs lean on this directly: an EXR channel, a vertex buffer, and an SVG point list are all typed arrays, so the canonical models the codecs target reduce to the same typed values, one shared set rather than four unrelated schemas.

-Because a connection joins two property paths, a Document of prims is also a directed graph: the tree you save and the dataflow you evaluate are not two structures kept in sync — they are the same prims, read two ways.
+Because a connection joins two property paths, a Document of elements is also a directed graph.
+The tree you save and the dataflow you evaluate are the same elements, read two ways.

 def object "ball" {